-Join Haydn Thomas for an in-depth discussion in this video Understanding what business analysts do, part of Business Analysis Fundamentals.
+Join Haydn Thomas for an in-depth discussion in this video Understanding what business analysts do, part of Business Analysis Foundations: Fundamentals (2014).

 - When maintaining or improving a home, having a trusted handyman that can come in and help set up, fix, or improve things whenever you need it is invaluable.
 In the world of projects, the business analyst is like the handyman.
 From the start of the project to the end, business analysts play a critical role in the success of projects and delivering outcomes.
 Here are the areas where you as a business analyst can place your thumbprint on a project.
 Your first role is to validate organization objectives.

 Projects are used to create change.
 That change can significantly improve the abilities and efficiencies of an organization.
 Without any proper analysis, attempts to improve the organization can go very badly, resulting in confusion and difficulties in achieving organizational objectives.
 As a business analyst, you seek to understand the process strengths and the weaknesses your organization uses, and then validate any improvements to be implemented by a project.